Paul47/LED_Extender_boards/README.md

     P9813
     DOTSTAR
     APA102
     SK9822
+'''
 LEDS (1-wire) using DATA only pin (partial list)
+'''c
     TX1813N1
     TX1812
     WS2811
     WS2812
     WS2812B
     WS2815
+'''

-Any other dual pin LED supported by FastLED
+Any other 1-wire or 2-wire leds supported by FastLED